mavery-seu/learn-python-the-right-way/manuscript/chapter03_Hello_little_turtles.md

 2. Do similar changes to allow the user, at runtime, to set tess’ color.

-3. Do the same for the width of `tess’` pen. *Hint: your dialog with the user will return a string, but tess’ `pensize` method expects its argument to be an int.
-So you’ll need to convert the string to an int before you pass it to `pensize`.*
+3. Do the same for the width of <mark>tess’</mark> pen. *Hint: your dialog with the user will return a string, but tess’ <mark>pensize</mark> method expects its argument to be an int.
+So you’ll need to convert the string to an int before you pass it to <mark>pensize</mark>.*

 ## 3.2.
 Instances — a herd of turtles

 Just like we can have many different integers in a program, we can have many turtles.
 Each of them is called an **instance**.
-Each instance has its own attributes and methods — so alex might draw with a thin black pen and be at some position, while `tess` might be going in her own direction with a fat pink pen.
+Each instance has its own attributes and methods — so alex might draw with a thin black pen and be at some position, while <mark>tess</mark> might be going in her own direction with a fat pink pen.

 ```python
 import turtle